xpack/xpm-js/README.md

 ## Maintainer info

-This page documents how to use this module in an user application.
+This page documents briefly how to use this tool in an user application.

 For developer and maintainer information, see the separate [`README-DEVELOPER.md`](https://github.com/xpack/xpm-js/blob/master/README-DEVELOPER.md) and